c1arissa/Type-on-Strap/_posts/2018-09-01-Wargame-OTW-Narnia.md

 # Introduction to Narnia

-[Narnia]() is one of OverTheWire's intermediate levels.
-There are a total of 10 levels and runs on Linux/x86.
-What follows below is the original description of narnia, copied from intruded.net:
+[Narnia]() is one of OverTheWire's intermediate wargames.
+There are a total of 10 levels which run on Linux/x86.
+What follows below is the original description of Narnia (from intruded.net):

 Description:

 > This wargame is for the ones that want to learn basic exploitation.
 You can see the most common bugs in this game and we've tried to make them easy to exploit.
 You'll get the source code of each level to make it easier for you to spot the vuln and abuse it.
 The difficulty of the game is somewhere between Leviathan and Behemoth, but some of the levels could be quite tricky.

-Here's some additional information pertaining to each game:
+Here's some additional information that is given pertaining to each game:

-* Narnia's levels are called narnia0, narnia1, ... etc.
+* Narnia's levels are called narnia0, narnia1, ..., etc.
-* Passwords (flags) for each level are in `/etc/narnia_pass/narniaX`.
+* Passwords (flags) are in `/etc/narnia_pass/narniaX`.
 * Levels are stored in /narnia/.
 Each level contains a source code file and a corresponding executable.
 * OTW provides the following SSH Information: